facebookresearch/ImageNet-Adversarial-Training/INSTRUCTIONS.md

 2. For each (attacker, model) pair, we provide both the __error rate__ of our model, and the __attack success rate__ of the attacker, on the ImageNet validation set.
-   A target attack is considered successful if the image is classified to the target label.
+   A targeted attack is considered successful if the image is classified to the target label.

    If you develop a new robust model, please compare its error rate with our models.
    Don't compare the attack success rate, because then the model can cheat by making random predictions.